Redrot/redrot.github.io/talks.md

 > On endotrivial complexes and the generalized Dade group, May 2024
 - UC Santa Cruz Algebra and Number Theory Seminar
 > On endotrivial complexes and the generalized Dade group, May 2024
-- AMS Spring Sectional, San Francisco State University, Special Session on Group and Representation Theory
+- AMS Spring Western Sectional, San Francisco State University, Special Session on Group and Representation Theory
 > [On endotrivial complexes and the generalized Dade group](https://redrot.github.io/assets/pdf/Spring_sectional_2024-3.pdf), May 2024
 - University of San Francisco Math Colloquium
 > [What is Representation Theory?](https://redrot.github.io/assets/pdf/USF_Talk-2.pdf) April 2024